 IPE 400.
-Introduction to Collaborative Care. .5 credits.
+Introduction to Collaborative Care.
+0-0.5 credits.

 This course is an introduction to the concepts of interprofessional collaborative practice preparing students across the health sciences to engage in interprofessional education and practice activities during their tenure at Creighton and beyond.
 In this course health sciences students will gain knowledge in the Core Competencies for Interprofessional Collaborative Practice, versed in the basics of team work in the context of health care and begin to develop skills in team-based clinical reasoning.
-P: To be determined by each department.
+This course is to be completed by the M1 students no later than March 15.